Position Title

 I chose UC Davis WRaCS because the department and university provide a diverse educational environment and student body, allowing me to engage in rhetoric and composition research from a refreshing perspective.

-- M.A. in English with an emphasis in Public Engagement and Rhetoric and Composition Studies, University of Nevada, Reno
+- M.A., English, Emphasis: Public Engagement and Rhetoric and Composition Studies, University of Nevada, Reno.
+2024.

 - Anti-Racist Rhetoric & Writing Curriculum Development